 Assessment can be a real challenge – it’s fundamental to students’ learning journeys but is often the area of their university experience that they are least satisfied with (as reflected in the National Student Survey).
 Yet it is possible to create assessments which enable meaningful learning experiences, rather than simply measuring students’ levels of attainment.

-Within the CU Group, we have some excellent examples of innovative practice in assessment and feedback.
+Within the Coventry University Group, we have some excellent examples of innovative practice in assessment and feedback.
 The Academic Development website hosts a collection of case studies which offer practical insights into various aspects of the assessment journey, with robust links to the CU Assessment Strategy.

 How will reading case studies help me as a teacher?

 Reading case studies can help you to see how academic colleagues have enhanced their assessment and feedback processes, and gain inspiration for your own practice.
 The case studies are concisely written and practically focused so that you can quickly get a sense of what the lecturer wanted to change, how they achieved it, and the impact that it had on their students.

 Resources such as assessment briefs, marking rubrics and assessment maps are included so that you can see exactly how the assignments have been designed.
 Case studies are sourced from various disciplines and levels, but you may well find ideas from completely different areas to your own which could be adapted to suit the needs of your students.

 The suggestions below highlight some of the key strengths of our case studies, but they all demonstrate good practice on several different levels.
 For example, many are authentic and inclusive in their approach.
 Check out the original files for more detail.

 Authentic assessment design